 An initial, simple follow-up activity could be to answer the study questions below.
 A more extensive interaction with the song might entail (A) learning to sing it, using an audio file and/or sheet music as a guide, and/or (B) designing kinesthetic movements ("dance moves") to embody it.
 The latter activity could begin with students identifying the most important or most challenging content of the song, and deciding how to illustrate that particular content.

-(4) Give an example of a biological structure that is well-suited to its function.
+(1) Give an example of a biological structure that is well-suited to its function.
+Also, try to think of a structure that seems ILL-suited to its function.

 (Answers may be found on the answers page.)